babylonchain/finality-provider/README.md

 The above will produce the following binaries:

 - `eotsd`: The daemon program for the EOTS manager.
-- `find`: The daemon program for the finality-provider.
+- `fpd`: The daemon program for the finality-provider.
-- `fincli`: The CLI tool for interacting with the finality-provider daemon.
+- `fpcli`: The CLI tool for interacting with the finality-provider daemon.

 To build locally,